mackey123/read-and-refer/README.md

 ## Features
+- Forms and contact section to allow users to give feedback.

 - The site is responsive and can be viewed on all viewports.

 - Contains interactive elements and pop ups.

-- Headers change colour when hovered over.

-- Forms and contact section to allow users to give feedback.
+- Store users data and allow them to create a account.

+- Can add a book Review

+-

 ## Future features

-- I would also like to include a questionnaire about the highlands.
+- I would also like to include a questionare about peoples favourite books and sites

 - Possibly add a game in the future to add even more interactivity.

-- I would use a article element instead of a section element as I got a warning in the html validator saying I should add more h2 to h6 elemnts to that section, however I discovered this very late and knew it would not give my code any errors so I left it but will implement next time.

 ## Technologies used